dmarquezz/dmarquezz.github.io/_posts/2013-07-23-map-and-select-for-beginners.md

 odds = nums.select { |num| num%2 != 0 }
 #=> [1, 3, 5, 7, 9]
 {% endhighlight %}

-Something to note is that these methods will always return an array.
-This means that if you use these methods on a hash in the way I do so above, you will still get a new array - not a new hash.
-If you're looking for a solution to mapping hashes, [check out the answer to this question on SO.][so]

 [java]: http://docs.oracle.com/javase/tutorial/java/